 Both loans have the same fee (1.051% of the amount borrowed).
-Beginning July 1, 2013, both the subsidized loan and the unsubsidized loan have a fixed interest rate of 6.8%.
+Interest rates vary from year to year, but are then fixed for the life of that loans.
+Interest rates are currently less than 4%.
 To receive either loan requires that a FAFSA be filed.
 Both types of loans also have a six-month grace period that begins after the last day of enrollment on at least a half-time basis.
 You are not required to begin paying back loans until the end of the grace period.

 Subsidized Direct Loans provide the benefit of not accruing interest while the student is still in school full-time.
 Unsubsidized Direct Loans, on the other hand, accrue interest even while the student is in school.
 You may choose to pay the interest at this point or let it accrue.

 Although you are not required to pay the accumulating interest while in school, we suggest that you try to make this payment, if at all possible.
 Once the six-month grace period ends, any unpaid interest that has accumulated is capitalized, i.e. the unpaid interest is added to the principal of the loan.